Jannie Mouton: Career highlights

 Years ago the business website Moneyweb dubbed Jannie Mouton “The Boere-Buffet”.
 The main reason was his success, with his team, with PSG Group, a diversified investment company.
 They identified undervalued assets and focused on the creation of long-term value.

 The business interests spanned financial services, manufacturing, mining, agriculture, property and renewable energy.

 Over the years, PSG Group has contributed to building great businesses such as Capitec, which has shot out the lights across the South African business landscape: Mouton and Otto saw what microlending could bring to the table when this was still a precarious industry.
 Other success stories were PSG Konsult (now PSG Financial Services), Curro and Stadio.
 The agri-businesses Zeder was a powerhouse.
 So was Paladin Capital.
 PSG Group started MiWay Insurance with Rene Otto in 2007.

-The list of the group’s involvement in various industries at one stage or another goes on: Propell, PSG Capital, PSG Fund Management, PSG Futurewealth, Agricol, BKB, Capespan, Capevin, Kaap Agri, Pioneer Foods, KLK Landbou, MGK, NWK, Suidwes Investments, Tuinroete Agri, African Unity Insurance, Erbacon, GRW, Petmin, Precrete, Protea Foundary, Top Fix Holdings, Thembeka Capital, Access Freight Logistics, Bontebok Limeworks, Greymatter & Finch, JSE Limited, Overberg Agri, Spirit Capital and VMS Group.
+The list of the group’s involvement in various industries at one stage or another goes on: Propel, PSG Capital, PSG Fund Management, PSG Futurewealth, Agricol, BKB, Capespan, Capevin, Kaap Agri, Pioneer Foods, KLK Landbou, MGK, NWK, Suidwes Investments, Tuinroete Agri, African Unity Insurance, Erbacon, GRW, Petmin, Precrete, Protea Foundry, Top Fix Holdings, Thembeka Capital, Access Freight Logistics, Bontebok Limeworks, Greymatter & Finch, JSE Limited, Overberg Agri, Spirit Capital and VMS Group.

 Legacy

 On 2 March 2022 Adriaan Kruger of Moneyweb wrote: “Starting from nothing in 1995, a handful of businessmen built companies worth more than R280 billion.”
 He went on to say with the large-scale unbundling of among others the Capitec interests, “It’s sad to see PSG Group disappear.”
-Piet Mouton, currently (2025) chairman of PSG Group, explained to Kruger their investment business model had become old-fashioned worldwide.
+Piet Mouton, currently (2025) chairman of PSG Group, explained to Kruger that their investment business model had become old-fashioned worldwide.

-In February 2025 the unbundled PSG Financial Services reported nett profit of R1.38 billion, with assets under management of R470.7 billion (according to psg.co.za).
+In February 2025 the unbundled PSG Financial Services reported net profit of R1.38 billion, with assets under management of R470.7 billion (according to psg.co.za).
 This meant that the Mouton family was back on the Forbes list of wealthiest people in the world, with assets of R29,2 billion.

 The Mouton family still has an 87% interest in the unlisted PSG Group.

 PSG Group continues as an incubator to build businesses and generate shareholder returns.